joeclark-phd/data-engineers-manual/manuscript/chapter01.md

-# Atoms, Bytes, and Databases
+# Chapter 1: Atoms, Bytes, and Databases

 This chapter lays the groundwork for learning about data management by introducing data storage as a physical technology, then discussing how data